California Wage and Hour Lawyers

 If your employer fails to provide the above or another benefit, you may be eligible for compensation.
 Our team of lawyers is proud to help victims of wage and hour violations seek justice and get the hourly rate they deserve.

 When you need legal help to dispute a wage and hour issue, you can trust us to uncover the truth about what happened and defend your rights.
-We will communicate effectively with you throughout the process so you know what to expect.
-Our lawyers listen carefully and will address your concerns so you feel heard and valued.
+We will communicate effectively with you throughout the process, so you know what to expect.
+Our lawyers listen carefully and will address your concerns, so you feel heard and valued.

 Reach out to Justice Law Corporation immediately for the help you need.
 We operate on a contingency fee basis, so you won’t pay a thing unless we win your case.
-Call 818-412-9470 to schedule your complimentary case evaluation today!